berenger-eu/tbfmm/README.md

 ## SPETABARU

 SPETABARU is a C++ task-based runtime system that has speculative execution capability.
 Currently, speculation is not used in TBFMM because it requires tasks with a specific data access pattern.
-To know more, you can have a look at https://gitlab.inria.fr/bramas/spetabaru
+To know more, one can have a look at https://gitlab.inria.fr/bramas/spetabaru

 SPETABARU is pure standard C++, and so it does not need any dependencies (apart from the C++ libs/compiler).
 It could be a nice alternative to OpenMP when this appears complicated to have an OpenMP lib (as it is sometime the case one some Mac).

 To avoid having to manage external dependencies, SPETABARU is shipped as a git submodule, and thus it will be managed by our cmake files.
-But, you must explicitly pull the submobule to enable it.
+But, the users must explicitly pull the submobule to enable it.
 ```bash
 # To enable only SPETABARU (runned from the main directory)
 git submodule init deps/spetabaru && git submodule update
 ```

+## Files organization

+TODO

 # TBFMM design